 Being black in India

 I wrote a whole article about this.
 A lot of African students complain about the permanent racism from the locals.
 They’re constantly insulted, discriminated… Since I only spent a few weeks there, I didn’t go through all this.
 And to be honest, I didn’t see many black people during my stay in India.
 Two black guys together at the airport in New Delhi, otherwise a few other ones in the subway in New Delhi again.
 One of them came to greet me, the other ones didn’t see me.
 I also saw several black girls in New Delhi.
 Otherwise I mostly saw black guys in Goa.
 Black people from southern Africa, going to India to party and hit on the beautiful Russian girls.
-In my case, I didn’t have problems, and I travelled in India without a hitch.
+Sometimes, locals were asking me “Where are you really from?” but apart from that, I didn’t have problems, and I travelled in India without a hitch.